 The final implementation of the norms will be under the Motor Vehicles Act (1988), which is under the MoRTH.
 Initially, the target had been to announce a fuel efficiency labelling system in April this year for easy understanding by consumers, followed by a five-star rating system for cars (based on efficiency) similar to airconditioners and refrigerators.

 "The norms got delayed because the auto industry had issues with how we had designed it.
 There is a cost to improvement, which the industry may not be comfortable with.
 It's a combination of two acts, the Energy Conservation Act and the MVA, so its takes time for two ministries to work in tandem, the BEE official further said.

 The MoRTH official added, "We got the final details from the BEE a week ago and are now working on it.
 We should issue the draft notification soon after consultation with the law ministry.
 After getting the views of several stakeholders and public comments, we will notify the final norms over the next few months.

-- MLC plans to give solar power to 50 schools Read more
+- Chhattisgarh SEB told to give power to Monnet Ispat Read more

 - India replaces China as top FDI destination in 2015: Report Read more

 - Haryana executing solar power-run micro irrigation project under PMKSY Read more

 - India making quick progress in the field of renewable energy: R K Singh Read more

 - Essar nears sale of $6.5bn refinery arm to Rosneft Read more